Pdevshali/Duplicate-Quetion-Pair/README.md

 # 🔁 Duplicate Question Detector

-This is a **Streamlit web app** that intelligently detects whether two user-entered questions are duplicates — useful for Q&A platforms, forums, or support tools.
+This is a **Streamlit web app** that intelligently detects whether two user-entered questions are duplicates — useful for Q&A platforms, forums, or customer support systems.

 🚀 **Live Demo**:
 [Click here to try it out](https://duplicate-quetion-pair-cvaq4vhgijr32kldstpcu8.streamlit.app/)